-I have seen a debtor claim a consistent $10,000 monthly cost of living, for years before a bankruptcy, without any proof or hints about where their income was coming from.
+In Florida, I have seen a fraud judgment debtor claim a consistent $10,000 monthly cost of living, for years before a bankruptcy, without any proof or hints about where their income was coming from.
 When challenged, the debtor simply said "that's why I went bankrupt".
-The Trustee had no interest in discrepancies of cash flow on their paperwork.
+The BK Trustee had no interest in discrepancies of cash flow on their paperwork.

-A common misconception is that a Judgment for fraud, is bankruptcy-proof.
-The truth is a fraud Judgment can be declared bankruptcy-proof only through expensive legal procedures.
+A common misconception is that a judgment for fraud, is bankruptcy-proof.
+The truth is that most fraud judgments can be declared bankruptcy-proof only through expensive legal actions in BK court.

 There are two kinds of situations:

-A) The debtor is really poor, it's best to give up.
+A) The debtor is really poor, it is best to give up.

-B) The debtor has assets (or hidden assets you can cause to be found), it might be worth fighting the bankruptcy, usually by hiring a lawyer.
+B) The debtor has assets (or hidden assets you can cause to be found), it might be worth fighting their bankruptcy, usually by hiring a lawyer.

 You have two choices, you can pay attention, or not.
-If the debt owed you is less than $10,000 and/or the debtor is poor, it's best to just let it go.
+If the debt owed you is less than $10,000 and/or the judgment debtor is poor, it is best to just let it go.
 However, you still may want to pay attention to the situation, in case the debtor's bankruptcy filing does not succeed.

-If the debtor is not poor, then you should pay attention, and decide what to do.
-If you have a Judgment for fraud, and the debtor has assets, you should pay close attention, and consider hiring a lawyer.
+If the judgment debtor is not poor, then you should pay attention, and decide what to do.
+If you have a judgment for fraud, and the debtor has assets, you should pay close attention, and consider hiring a lawyer.

-The cheapest and best way to pay attention to the debtor's bankruptcy situation is PACER.
-PACER is a federal government court web site.
+The cheapest and best way to pay attention to the judgment debtor's bankruptcy situation is PACER.
+PACER is a Federal government court web site.
 You can find PACER with a simple web search.
 To use PACER, you must register with them.
-PACER is not free, but it's very cheap - 8 cents a page.
+PACER is not free, but it is very cheap - 8 cents a page.
 This means when you click the details of the bankruptcy, it costs 8 cents per displayed page.
 The best way to find your debtor is by their social security number.
 Many creditors do not take the word of the debtor until their bankruptcy shows up on PACER.
-It should show up the very next day after they file.
+It should show up the very next day after they file for BK protection.

-If it's a big Judgment you want to preserve the rights to enforce, you might want to click and save as a PDF, all the information about the case from PACER.
-If it's a small Judgment, or you want to check often, like once a week, just click their Summary or Status pages.
+If it is a big Judgment you want to preserve the rights to enforce, you might want to click and save as a PDF, all the information about the debtor's case from PACER.
+If it is a small judgment, or you want to check it less often, like once a week, just to click PACER's Summary or Status pages.

-There are many conclusions a court can come to, after a debtor files for bankruptcy.
-A common conclusion is a DISCHARGE - which means the debtor succeeds in discharging (wiping out) most or all of their debts and Judgments.
+There are many conclusions a BK court can come to, after a debtor files for bankruptcy.
+A common conclusion is a DISCHARGE - which means the debtor succeeds in discharging (wiping out) most or all of their debts and judgments.
 This is not good news for creditors.